orobix/retina-unet/Readme.md

 - model architecture (json)
 - picture of the model structure (png)
 - a copy of the configuration file
-- model weights at last epoch (hdf5)
+- model weights at last epoch (HDF5)
-- model weights at best epoch (hdf5)
+- model weights at best epoch, i.e. minimum validation loss (HDF5)
 - sample of the training patches and their corresponding ground truth (png)
 - sample of the testing patches and their corresponding ground truth (png)